wavesplatform/waves-transactions/README.md

 const signedTranserTx = transfer({
   amount: 1,
   recipient: '3N4mLCaHq2twRKnbUjdvAHyXjoccQE9KDRE',
   //Timestamp is optional but it was overrided, in case timestamp is not provided it will fallback to Date.now().
-You can set any oftional params yourself. go check full docs
+You can set any optional params yourself. go check full docs
   timestamp: 1536917842558
 }, seed)